The Bankrate promise

 If you’re not looking for a human advisor, you can turn to one of the best robo-advisors to access smart investment management with a lower overall expense.
 Either way you go, you’ll need to spend some time vetting potential candidates and seeing how they fit your needs.

-To aid you in your search, here’s a guide that walks you through various types of financial advisors, the considerations you should keep top of mind, and the resources to find them.
+To aid you in your search, here’s a guide that walks you through various types of investment advisors, the considerations you should keep top of mind, and the resources to find them.

 What do investment advisors do?

-Typically an investment advisor develops an investment portfolio that is well-diversified and lower-risk, including assets such as stocks, bonds and funds as well as alternative investments including real estate and private equity.
+Typically an investment advisor develops an investment portfolio that is well-diversified and lower-risk, including assets such as stocks, bonds and funds as well as alternative investments such as real estate and possibly private equity.
 Because of this relatively narrow focus, an investment advisor may not usually handle broader financial concerns such as estate planning or taxes.

 Investment management statistics

-Because of their fiduciary duty, registered investment advisory (RIA) firms – the legal entities registered to provide investment services – are one of the largest segments in wealth management, holding $128 trillion in assets under management (AUM) in 2021, according to ThinkAdvisor.
+Because of their fiduciary duty, registered investment advisory (RIA) firms – the legal entities registered to provide investment services – are one of the largest segments in wealth management, holding $114.1 trillion in assets under management (AUM) in 2022, according to a report from the Investment Adviser Association.

-- 93 percent of total assets were managed by RIAs holding over $5 billion in AUM in 2021.
+- 90.6 percent of industry assets were managed by firms with more than $5 billion in assets under management in 2022.

 Whether it’s building an investment portfolio, planning for retirement, saving for college or buying a home, partnering with an investment advisor can have many benefits.